yangfangs/physpetools/docs/docs/index.md

 ## Features

-- Easy to use (one command line auto construct phylogenetic tree).
+- Easy to use (one command line automatically reconstruct phylogenetic tree).

-- Multi-selection (selection construct phylogenetic tree by highly conversion protein or 16s RNA).
+- Multi-selection (select reconstruct phylogenetic tree by highly conserved protein method or 16S SSU rRNA method).

-- Adjustable parameters (user can choice any enable parameters by own).
+- Adjustable parameters (the users can choice any enable parameters with corresponding invoke software).

-- User need provide a species list (reconstruct phylogenetic tree organisms) only.
+- Provide a species list (the abbreviation name of species) only.

-- combine best phylogenetic tree (combine multiple tree to a consensus tree)
+- Combine best phylogenetic tree (combine multiple tree to a consensus tree).

-- view tree by iTol (easy use iview module to view tree)
+- View tree by iTol (easy use iview module to annotating tree).

+- Flexible. (more software to invoke).

+- Versatile software (can build species tree or gene tree and also ability extend new species to tree).

 ## PhySpeTree module: